lovell/sharp/README.md

 while ensuring its dimensions are less than or equal to the `width` and `height` specified.

-This is equivalent to using the `contain` value of the CSS `background-size` property.

 Both `width` and `height` must be provided via `resize` otherwise the behaviour will default to `crop`.

 #### min()